March 24, 2023

 RIP 1991-1991

-The trash bags would dissolve when submerged in water, you never knew what creature might emerge from the trash.
-Many say the Trash Bag Bunch was one of the first to jump on the novelty of buying a toy blind.
+The trash bags would dissolve when submerged in water, and you never knew what creature might emerge from the trash.
+Many say the Trash Bag Bunch was one of the first to jump on the novelty of buying a blind box toy, and they might be right.
 Toy store shelves today are filled with similar water-soluble packages that reveal what’s inside only after purchase.
 Who knows, maybe today’s toymakers took a page from Galoob’s handbook.

-Unfortunately for the Trash Bag Bunch, it may have helped start a trend, but the toy line wasn’t exactly a runaway success and it dissolved forever.
+Unfortunately for the Trash Bag Bunch, it may have helped start a trend, but the toy line wasn’t exactly a runaway success.
+It dissolved forever in less than a year.

 RIP 1997-1997

-The Cyborgs were a group of boars battling with the villainous Bionic Bulls for the Galaxy’s fate.
-Complete with some pretty gnarly villains and an accompanying comic, the Cyboars still failed to make a charge.
+The Cyboars were a group of boars (duh) battling with the villainous Bionic Bulls for the Galaxy’s fate.
+Complete with some pretty gnarly villains and an accompanying comic, the Cyboars unfortunately failed to make a dent in the market.

 After the intergalactic boar-aliens battled The Renegade Bulls for a very short period, kids seemed disinterested in the characters.
-You would think character names like Hog Kong, Rabid Fire, Cannonball, and Big Horn would have had more traction… nah?
-The toy line was shelved and left to go down in history as one of, if not THE most forgotten 90s action figures.
+You would think character names like Hog Kong, Rabid Fire, Cannonball, and Big Horn might have gotten more traction… but they didn’t.
+The toy line was shelved and left to go down in history as one of, if not THE most forgotten of the 90s action figures.

 RIP 1994-1994

-Playmates Toys decided to capitalize on a kids’ love for heroes and warriors and undeniable fear of evil skeletons.
-Naturally creating the super weird series following the valiant warriors fighting against an army of skeletons.
+Playmates Toys decided to capitalize on a kid’s love for heroes, warriors, and undeniable fear of evil skeletons.
+Naturally, they ended up creating a super weird series that followed the valiant Skeleton Warriors fighting against an army of other…well… skeletons.

 All the toys on this list spent a decent amount of time discarded and forgotten in the discount bin at your local toy store, but that doesn’t make them any less rad or legendary!